-Over time, your kitty’s many senses can wane or deteriorate as a part of the natural aging process.
-So, if your cat has recently gotten an injury or is moving into its golden years, you might start to suspect that your old guy can’t see.
+Over time, your cat’s many senses can wane or deteriorate as a part of the natural aging process.
+So, if your cat has recently gotten an injury or is moving into its golden years, you might start to suspect that your old friend can’t see.

 If you’re starting to catch on and wonder if your cat has terrible eyesight or no sight at all, we want to explain the warning signs.
 Then, you can come up with a plan alongside your vet to accommodate your kitty throughout their lives.